Coleambally: History

 The Coleambally Irrigation Area scheme was started in the 1950s, with potential farmland being made available through a ballot system.
 Those who entered the ballot had to prove they had enough money to set up a farm in order to enter, as the land they acquired started off with no fencing or infrastructure whatsoever.
 The successful ballot winners were also required to give up any other primary interests they may have held.
 They were to give all or nothing to Coleambally.

 In 2008, following the Federal Government's proposals to buy large amounts of water from irrigators – ostensibly to "save" the Murray-Darling Basin — the Coleambally Irrigation Area offered the entire area, including the farms, water rights and the entire town, for sale at a price of $3.5 billion.

 Population

 In the 2021 Census, there were 1,152 people in Coleambally.
 A total of 51.3% were males and 48.1% were female.
 The median age was 43.
 86.7% of people were born in Australia and 89.3% of people spoke only English at home.

 Commerce

 Its main industry has been rice growing, with a major rice mill located one kilometre north of the town.
 However, the rice mill has been closed and converted to a ruminant feed mill in 2019.
-Other crops are also grown, such as wheat, cotton, maize, sorghum and soya beans.
-Grazing of sheep and cattle is also common.

-The quality of soil in the Coleambally Irrigation Area, combined with growing a water-intensive crop such as rice, has led to soil salination and high water table problems throughout the area.
-Efforts to alleviate the soil salination problem since 1995 have minimised the problem.

-The lack of water during the latest drought has put the rice industry at risk, with severe water restrictions being imposed.
-Competition from highly subsidised US farmers also poses a large threat to this industry and the families involved in it.

-Rice production in 2006 will be much higher than recent years due to greater water allocations being available.